officelearn/azure-docs.sv-se/articles/operations-management-suite/oms-security-getting-started.md

 <properties
-   pageTitle="Komma igång med säkerhets- och granskningslösningen i Operations Management Suite | Microsoft Azure" description="Det här dokumentet beskriver hur du kommer igång med funktionerna i säkerhets- och granskningslösningen i Operations Management Suite för att övervaka ditt hybridmoln." services="operations-management-suite" documentationCenter="na" authors="YuriDio"
+   pageTitle="Getting started with Operations Management Suite Security and Audit Solution | Microsoft Azure" description="This document helps you to get started with Operations Management Suite Security and Audit solution capabilities to monitor your hybrid cloud." services="operations-management-suite" documentationCenter="na" authors="YuriDio"